marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/The-Weakest-Link.md

 ![](../images/the-weakest-link-part-2.png)

-I wonder if their spotify is on their Linkedin, so I looked at their contact info:
+I wonder if their Spotify is on their Linkedin? so I looked at their contact info, hoping to get a link to UIUC Chan's Spotify:

 ![](../images/the-weakest-link-part-3.png)

 Nice!
-I then navigate to UIUC-Chan's Spotify page:
+I then navigated to UIUC Chan's Spotify page:

 ![](../images/the-weakest-link-part-4.png)

-Here is their playist:
+I then went to their playist:

 ![](../images/the-weakest-link-part-5.png)